reimagined/resolve/docs/api-reference.md

 const myMiddleware = async (
-  options, // Options passed to the factory function. response, // The second argument is either a response or error. params // Parameters passed to the middleware by the client.
+  options, // Options passed to the factory function. response, // The second argument is either a response or error. params // Contains API that you can use in your middleware implementation.
 ) => {
   // Put your middleware logic here
 }